 The means to avoid adverse selection is the ability to accurately charge each risk an appropriate premium based on its characteristics.
 Clearly understanding risk characteristics and having the ability to price accordingly is paramount in avoiding adverse selection.
-USAA Limited employs sufficient risk classification to appropriately price individual risks, thus the potential for adverse selection is minimal.
+USAA S.A. employs sufficient risk classification to appropriately price individual risks, thus the potential for adverse selection is minimal.
 A random sample of policies was reviewed, and premiums were validated against these risk classification parameters.

-Reinsurance stabilizes the volatility of USAA Limited profitability in several ways.
+Reinsurance stabilizes the volatility of USAA S.A.'s profitability in several ways.
 Excess of loss reinsurance is purchased to protect against the rare large liability losses.
 This is more for capital protection than limiting the volatility around expected profitability.
-The stop loss agreement between USAA Limited and its parent guarantees a combined ratio not greater than 100% plus its retention of $\pounds 1m$ up to a limit of $\pounds 25m$ , thus in most cases subjecting USAA Limited to a loss of $\pounds 1m$ .
+The stop loss agreement between USAA S.A and its ultimate parent guarantees a combined ratio not greater than 100% plus its retention of &1m up to a limit of &25m, thus in most cases subjecting USAA S.A to an underwriting loss of &1m.